 There are various small business startup funding options to help finance your venture.
 These include venture capital, loans from family or friends, and home equity lines of credit.

 Venture capitalists are professionally managed funds that invest in companies with the potential for rapid growth.
 Generally, they take a hands-on approach when investing and require ownership of the business.
-As part of the deal, venture capitalists offer expertise, mentorship and an objective assessment of your company’s direction.
+As part of the deal, venture capitalists offer expertise, mentorship, and an objective assessment of your company’s direction.

 Small venture capital funds provide funding to startups in the early and growth stages with a high potential for growth and profit.
 These funds invest in startups too young for traditional sources of funding, like banks and the public market.

-Small venture capital funds are limited in resources both in terms capital and staff.
+Small venture capital funds are limited in resources both in terms of capital and staff.
 It can affect their ability to make big investments and to provide the same support and guidance for portfolio companies as larger venture capital funds.

 Small venture capital funds have their own advantages.
 Smaller funds have more flexibility in their investment mandates and are able to invest in niche industries or markets that larger funds might overlook.
 These funds may have a hands-on approach when working with their portfolio companies.
 This can be helpful for startups who need more support and guidance.